Glazzes/react-native-zoom-toolkit/docs/docs/guides/skia.md

 Let's see what we can take from this example

-- The overlying zoom component must be the same size as the canvas, this also applies to the transparent view size and the Skia component to zoom.
+- The overlying zoom component must have the same size and location as the canvas, the transparent view must have the same size as the component to pinch.
-- You can assign a color to the transparent view and lower the opacity if you are having trouble centering the zoom component with your Skia component.
+- You can assign a color to the transparent view and lower the opacity if you are having trouble aligning the zoom component with your Skia component.
 - Skia Images get pixelated at a faster rate than RN image component does, therefore setting ResumableZoom's maxscale to the image resolution is a recommended practice.